sciZer0/7/v/README.md

 NFTs are here to stay.

-NFTs will probable be used for the 3 main cases:
+NFTs will probably be used for the 3 main cases:

 1. a main way for creators (incl. singers, writers) to monetize their works
-2. a main way for states to organize their works
+2. a main way for entities (incl. states, game companies) to organize their works
-3. a main way for people to flex (more detail below)
+3. a main way for people to flex (more on it below)